Essay

 Why STARK-style constraints fit this shape

-At a high level, it wants three things:
+At a high level, a STARK-style proof wants three things:

 • a sequence of states,